samboy/rg32hash/README.md

 ./tinyrg32 - - - - - - - - - - - - - - - - - -: Infinite 256-bit hex strings
 ```

+Note that alphanumeric strings never have the characters “0” and “1” in
+them.

 I understand that tinyrg32.c still has some bloat in it; which is
 why I have made...